Exploring the Data: 40 YouTube Animated Videos by 40 Nonprofits

 • My Story - Personal experiences shared by viewers.

-• Agree! - Comments in support of the video.
+• Agree! - Supportive affirmations of the video's message.

-• Debate - Profound, critical discussions on the content.
+• Debate - Thoughtful discussions challenging or expanding on content.

 Audience Conversation